-I am also Distinguished International Professor at the LEAD Graduate School, University of Tübingen, and Director of the Heritage Language 2 Consortium (HL2C), a strategic partnership that brings together six leading universities and the Portuguese Ministry of Foreign Affairs.
-I coordinate the NOVA Lancaster partnership on behalf of Lancaster University and the SLLAT Research Group within the Department of Linguistics and English Language.
-I also co-direct the Lancaster Language Learning Lab (4L).
+Since 2017, I have directed the Heritage Language 2 Consortium (HL2C), a strategic partnership that brings together six leading universities and the Portuguese Ministry of Foreign Affairs.
+At Lancaster, I co-direct the Lancaster Language Learning Lab (4L), the NOVA Lancaster partnership and the SLLAT Research Group within the Department of Linguistics and English Language.

 I received my PhD from the University of Cambridge and my BA from the University of Lisbon.
 Prior to joining Lancaster, I taught at Georgetown University, Harvard University, the University of California, Santa Barbara, and the University of Göttingen.
 I also spent a semester as a Visiting Researcher at the University of Auckland.